Florida Cleaning & Restoration Contract Package

 - Lead Disclosure: This document is required disclosure for construction and repair work on properties built before 1978.

 - Florida Consumer Advisories: Be aware of what your potential customers have seen and read, with this robust collection of consumer advisory material regarding disaster recovery contractors, home improvement sellers, how to create a binding contract and much more.

 - Helpful Handouts

-Best Value!
-The Florida Cleaning & Restoration Contract Package includes all of the items listed above a $3,600 value, all for only $895!
+The Florida Cleaning & Restoration Contract Package includes all of the items listed above a $3,600 value.
+Only $895.